In true crime the clichés are inescapable.

 The crime, which occurred on April 26th, 1979,

-was inexplicable—despite Carvel’s brawn there were no signs of disturbance or forced entry at the home,
+was baffling—despite Carvel’s brawn there were no signs of disturbance in the home,

 and $1000 dollars left out in plain sight was left untouched.